 Anaya Latin Dance is a husband-wife duo and was founded in 2018 in Alaska.
 We teach dance for all ages at our own studio and outside, we organize and host events, and we make and perform dance choreography.
 We are a licensed and insured business.
 More about us:

-Ciro Anaya is from Santiago de Cuba, Cuba, the birthplace of Cuban son.
-He earned a teaching license through Cuba’s national art instructor’s college, where he also danced in the university dance group.
-Before moving to Alaska, he danced full-time in the internationally-recognized professional dance company directed by Yanek Revilla, Sabor DKY, performing choreographies of various Cuban popular dances and teaching groups of students from all around the world.
+Ciro Anaya is from Santiago de Cuba, the birthplace of Cuban son.
+He earned a bachelor’s in art education and a teaching license through Cuba’s national art instructor’s college, where he also danced in the university dance group.
+Before moving to Alaska, he danced with a professional company directed by Yanek Revilla, Sabor DKY, performing Cuban popular dances and teaching groups of students from all around the world.
 Ciro brings infectious positive energy, embodied knowledge, and authentic Cuban style to this partnership.

 About our art: